ravindasenarath/aws-saa/README.md

       - Detect unusual activities
       - Can integrate with EventBridge
   - Events are stored for 90 days
+  - Intergrity validation feature to gurentee the intergrity and authencity of logs

 ### AWS Config
   - Helps with auditing and recording compliance of resources